exceptionless/Exceptionless/CONTRIBUTING.md

 1. Always update to the most recent master release; the bug may already be resolved.

-2. Search for similar issues on the [Exceptionless uservoice forum][m]; it may already be an identified problem.
+2. Search for similar [issues](https://github.com/exceptionless/Exceptionless/issues?q=is%3Aopen+is%3Aissue+label%3Abug); it may already be an identified problem.

 3. If this is a bug or problem that **requires any kind of extended discussion -- open [a topic on uservoice][m] about it**.
 Do *not* open a bug on GitHub.